I am a Ph.D. Candidate in Agricultural and Resource Economics at the University of California, Davis.

 Research in Progress

 Chen, Tzu-Hui.
 2025.
-Glyphosate Use, Water Contamination, and Neonatal Health in the United States (Revise & Resubmit, Journal of the Association of Environmental and Resource Economists) [PDF]
+Glyphosate Use, Water Contamination, and Neonatal Health in the United States (Conditionally Accepted, Journal of the Association of Environmental and Resource Economists) [PDF]

 Abstract.
 This study investigates the impact of glyphosate, the most widely used herbicide, on birth outcomes in the US Corn Belt.
 Using water flow mechanisms to identify causal effects, the study shows that glyphosate affects populations far from application sites through waterborne transmission.
 The results suggest that a 10 kg/km2 increase in upstream glyphosate use led to a 4.6 percent rise in neonatal deaths in lower-income areas, with no observed effects in higher-income regions.
 The research design also incorporates variations in spatial distances, seasonal exposure patterns, and rainfall data to ensure that the observed health impacts are attributable to glyphosate.
 Evidence suggests avoidance behaviors and water treatment are potential mechanisms of the heterogeneous effects.